 I hold these as developmental and circular—not linear and sequential—areas to explore.
 However, the order laid out in this blog offers supportive conditions that cultivate subsequent learnings and practices that can unfold naturally.

 One tip might be to take on a practice or learning and test it out.
-Live with it a while.
-Marry it with a breathing practice and in time you may find that you’ve come to practice all of them.
+Live with it for a while.
+Marry it with a breathing practice, and in time, you may find that you’ve come to practice all of them.
 The interdependent nature of the whole field is more like a hologram; anywhere you enter reveals the whole.
+Once we expand awareness, circling back can offer greater depth, connection, and wholeness.